Is Dancing Bachata with Someone Else Cheating?

 Having rules is especially useful for relationships where only one person in the couple is a dancer because this type of relationship might face misunderstanding more often than when both partners are dancers.

-You’ve probably figured out the theme of this article, which is having an open conversation will help a couple avoid misunderstandings and hurt feelings.
-Setting clear boundaries and expectations will allow you to enjoy dancing with friends and even strangers without offending your partner.
+You’ve probably figured out the theme of this article, which is having open conversations will help a couple avoid misunderstandings and hurt feelings.
+Setting clear boundaries and expectations will allow you to enjoy dancing with friends and strangers without offending your partner.

-As humans, we have insecurities; sometimes, we want attention from the person we love, which does not make us needy.
-Sometimes we want some freedom to do what we love, which does not make us inconsiderate.
-But dance should not be a reason to fight; on the contrary, it is a beautiful practice about connection and can strengthen a couple.
-It’s about approaching your partner, understanding their needs and expressing yours as equally important.
+As humans, we have insecurities.
+Sometimes, we want attention from the person we love, which does not make us needy.
+Sometimes we want the freedom to do what we love, which does not make us inconsiderate.
+But dance should not be a reason to fight.
+Bachata, like all Latin dances, is a beautiful practice about connection and can strengthen a couple.
+It’s about approaching your partner, understanding their needs and expressing yours.
+Bachata dancing with someone else is not cheating any more than any other style of dance.
+You just need to communicate with your partner and know the rules.

 If you have any questions you would like me to answer here are some ways you can contact me: message me on Instagram (torontodanceSalsa), on Twitter (#torontodanceSalsa), on Facebook (Toronto Dance Salsa) or email me at [email protected].